dynexcoin/DynexSolve/README.md

 Mining software supporting algo DynexSolve

 # DynexSolve v.2.1.1 Release Notes
+* Note: only this version is supported from the network!
+* Improved performance
+* Security enhancements

+# DynexSolve v.2.1.1 Release Notes
 * Much improved net hash-rate on pools
 * No more Mallob JSONXX errors
 * No more Stratum JSONXX errors